July 06, 2024

 If a board is not an option, at the very least you should put down a plastic table cover to protect the surface or a plastic mat.
 Consider it a part of your ritual to set-up your work area to help you get into the creative mindset.

-The reality of what most art studio look like today.
+The reality of what most home art studios look like.

 A Small Studio Set-Up